 They provide the opportunity for each young person to think about and voice what they would like to do Post 16 or 18 and what their career aspirations might be.
 Students might need information about the range of options available to them, thinking about what a job might involve or checking out what skills or qualifications they may need.
 A careers action plan is then written which is fed into the EHCP reviews for each student and actioned accordingly.

-We have recently set up links with the Careers and Enterprise Company and now have a Careers and Enterprise Advisor who works closely with Laura Wright (14-19 Phase Leader).
-Last academic year we were successful in a bid for funding to help expand the range of work experience/training opportunities, outside of the Academy.
-This grant has paid for our students to attend weekly college courses at Clarendon College this academic year.
+We have recently set up links with the Careers and Enterprise Company and now have a Careers and Enterprise Advisor who works closely with Kevin Franklin (14-19 tutor).
+In 2019 we were successful in a bid for funding to help expand the range of work experience/training opportunities, outside of the Academy.
+This grant has paid for our students to attend weekly college courses at Clarendon College during the 2019-2020 academic year.

 This academic year we will be working on developing our links with local employers so that students will have the opportunity to hear from real employers what skills they are looking for, and what types of jobs are available locally.
 We also hope to involve them in mock interviews.

-In February 2020 we will be holding another Transition Event at the academy.
-Our 14-19 Phase Leader, Laura Wright is currently in the process of organising this event and inviting a range of education and employment opportunity providers to allow parents/carers to begin to find out the range of provision on offer.
-In October 2019 we also held an informal ‘coffee morning’ focusing on Transition where parents/carers where able to find out more about the support available to young people with their transition from Foxwood Academy.
+In the Autumn Term 2020 we will be holding another Transition Event at the academy.
+This event is a great opportunity for parents/carers to hear from and speak to a range of local employment, training and college providers to begin to find out the range of provision on offer.
+We will continue to hold our hugely successful informal ‘coffee mornings’ focusing on Transition where parents/carers where able to find out more about the support available to young people with their transition from Foxwood Academy.
 We have had extremely positive feedback from parents/careers, external providers and staff about these events and plan to continue holding these events next academic year.